Ultra Easy Avocado Sauce or Dip (And Ten Suggestions for Using It)

 - 2 tsp.
 Green Tabasco sauce (or more if you like it spicy)

 - Cut avocados in half, remove seeds, and use a spoon to scoop out the flesh into the bowl of the food processor (with the metal blade in place.)

 - Add the thinly sliced scallions and lemon juice and process until the scallions are finely chopped and the ingredients are well combined.

-- Add the buttermilk, celery salt, Green Tobasco sauce, and ground cumin and process until the mixture is smooth.
+- Add the buttermilk, celery salt, Green Tabasco Sauce (affiliate link), and ground cumin (affiliate link) and process until the mixture is smooth.